 Key Bible Verses about Sarah in the Bible

-(Click on the image below for a downloadable/printable PDF with the verses.
-Use them for further study including verse mapping or Bible journaling or just as a reminder of God’s promises).
+Grab your free downloadable/printable PDFs with Bible verses about Sarah and a graphic with her key life events.
+Use them for further study, including verse mapping or Bible journaling, or just as a reminder of God’s promises).

-Now the LORD was gracious to Sarah as he had said, and the LORD did for Sarah what he had promised. – Genesis 21:1
+The Lord visited Sarah as he had said, and the Lord did to Sarah as he had promised.

 All of these verses point to the fact that Sarah was faithful and that God delivers on His promises.
 (More on this in the next section).

 At first glance, we may not be able to relate to Sarah’s story unless we have experienced infertility, but the stories of Sarah in the Bible are actually rich with lessons for all of us.